ozguryazilimas/wp-postane/imsanity/readme.txt

 Documentation is available on the plugin homepage at http://wordpress.org/tags/imsanity and questions may be posted on the support forum at http://wordpress.org/tags/imsanity

+= TODO =

+* Add a network settings to override the individual plugin settings text

 == Upgrade Notice ==

-= 2.2.6 =
+= 2.2.7 =
-* fixed bug in network settings where width/height input fields are in the same place
+* Automatically rotate images according to EXIF rotation data if available
+*

 == Changelog ==